mbochicchio/arcan-pipeline/README.md

 An Airflow-based pipeline designed for the continuous analysis of GitHub repositories using the Arcan tool.

-You can check the progress of the pipeline [here](http://benchmark.arcan.tech:5001/) (link may be blocked by certain organisations as it is running on a port different than the standard).

 ## Table of Contents
 - [Goal](#Goal)